chaldea-center/chaldea/doc/help/en/freedom_order.md

 ## Fate/Freedom Order

 1. For the first use, you need to download the ffo-data resource from github/gitee releases then import it.
 When using Gitee to download the source, both zip files need to be downloaded and imported.
+   - if import failed, e.g. Out of Memory, please extract zip file into `root_path/ffo/`.
+True path of `root_path` is shown in Settings-Userdata.
 2. Any HEAD, BODY, and BACKGROUND can be customized.
 Note that some servants may not have some parts, such as the boss Eli-chan and Beast
 3. Function description
     - Crop: Do not display the part that exceeds the background frame
     - Same servant: head/body/background use the same servant parts